digitalcraftsman/hugo-type-theme/README.md

     +++

 This way you can store them either next to the content file or in the `static` folder.

+## About page

+If you want to tell your audience who you are create a new file called `index.md` under `content/about`.
+For an example look at `exampleSite/content/about/index.md` inside the theme folder.

 ## Nearly finished